Stage FAQs

 Can I force people to watch the Stage when the event starts?

-No. However, you can set a schedule segment as "recommended" so that it will show up on everyone's agenda and they will receive a notification when it is about to begin.
+No. However, you can set a schedule segment as "recommended" so that it appears on everyone's agenda, and they are notified when it is about to begin.

 Can I make changes to my Stage details once the event is live?

-Yes, you can make changes to any part of your event once it’s live.
-Attendees may need to do a quick refresh to have the changes live on their end.
+Yes, you can change any part of your event once it’s live.
+Attendees may need to refresh a browser tab to see the changes.

-Can I disable the Stage and just have Sessions and Networking for my event?
+Can I turn off the Stage and have Sessions and Networking for my event?

 Absolutely!
-You can disable any of the event areas (Stage, Sessions, Networking, and Expo) anytime before or during the event.
-Attendees will need to do a quick refresh if the area is enabled/disabled during the event.
+You can disable any event areas (Stage, Sessions, Networking, and Expo) anytime before or during the event.
+Attendees must refresh a browser tab if the area is enabled/disabled during the event.

 It takes a minimum of 1/3 of the recording length time for a recording to appear in the recording library.
 For example, if a recording is 60 minutes long, organizers can expect to see it in the library in roughly 20 minutes.
-However, it can take up to 24 hours for your recordings to become available.
+However, your recordings can take up to 24 hours to become available.
 For more info, refer to our guide on Accessing recordings.

 You can download your recordings, upload them to a cloud storage service like Dropbox, Google Drive, etc, and send the link to your attendees.
-Alternatively, you can enable a Replay area in your event and publish your events to the Replay area.
+Alternatively, you can enable the Replay area in your event and publish your recordings there.
 It's also possible to delete the recording from the Recording tab.

 Was this article helpful?